Badr-eddineZirar/Badr-eddineZirar/README.md

 </a>

 <h3 align="center">👨‍💻 About me:</h3>
-<p align="center">I am a final-year Software Engineering student from Morocco, building robust backends with Java/Spring & PHP/Symfony and dynamic frontends with React.
-I enjoy creating applications and designing creative interfaces using tools like Figma.
+<p align="center">I am a Software Engineering graduate from EHEI Morocco, specialized in full-stack development, software architecture, and best practices.
+I recently completed my final year internship at Bank Al-Maghrib, where I worked on real-world enterprise systems.
+I am currently seeking a professional opportunity to contribute to innovative and impactful projects.
 </p>

 <h3 align="center">Connect with me:</h3>